scientificcomputing/seminar-23-11-2023/intro.md

 * We write code to create figures and tables (**post-processing**)

 * Whenever you publish a paper, you need to have recipe for how to reproduce the results in the paper
+    - Many journals require that you make your code available

 ---